 Customized Study Abroad Programs

 Are you looking to reach beyond campus?
-Do you want your Arizona Experience to have an impact far wider than the city limits?
-The UA Office of Global Initiatives collaborates with organizations, institutions, faculty and others to develop unique ways to broaden your reach and grow your roots.
+Do you want your Arizona experience to have an impact far wider than the city limits?
+UA Global collaborates with organizations, institutions, faculty and others to develop unique ways to broaden your reach and grow your roots.

 As the University of Arizona works toward providing engaged learning opportunities for all students, UA Study Abroad has taken a leadership role in developing a diverse set of applied learning opportunities around the world.
 These programs take many forms, most notably: Service Learning, Clinical Shadowing, Field Schools, Internships, Research and Faculty-led.
 Each of these offers students the opportunity to experience their field of study in a hands-on way while abroad.